 In 1539, French King François I banned the use of most of these regional languages and insisted on a new language he called “françoys“ be used for all official purposes.
 (Have you noticed the name bears a strong resemblance to his own name?)

 François I was mostly successful in wiping out the other languages, but some pockets of resistance remain.
-Today Alsatian, Corse, and Breton are still taught in French schools in those regions, and the metro in the city of Toulouse is officially bilingual in French and Occitan.
+Today Alsatian, Corse, and Breton are still taught in French schools in those regions, and the metro in the city of Toulouse is officially bilingual in French and the Occitan language.

 23. His symbol was the salamander.